The study timetable gets ditched way too often

 To overcome the busy-work phenomenon, motivate yourself.
 Adult learners have no parents to tie them to the desk or set up suitable motivation.
 It is up to us to have very clear, tangible goals.
 Write down on a page: This is what I want to do and this is how I am going to achieve it.
 Make this page visible or type it in to your phone as a daily reminder.
 Once we achieve a mini-goal, give yourself a small reward: a great treat, extra time out or anything that you really enjoy.
 Sounds basic AND it works!

 Set up the right habits

-I would say that this is probably the most important study tip that I ever followed.
+I would say that this is probably the most successful study techniques I ever followed.
 Once you have a routine, there is less to worry about.
 Just follow the routine and very soon, before you even realise it, your work is well under way.
 Researchers have noticed that if gym-goers have a strict routine, even on days when they do not really feel like exercising, they nonetheless go to classes and maintain their fitness levels.
 Ian Thorpe has often said that he did not always feel in the mood to swim up and down the pool doing his set practice laps.
 Nonetheless, his alarm clock went off at the same time and the same routine kicked in.
 The same applies to studying.
 Each day must have tasks that regularly get done.
 Even if it is a simple task such as reading an article, do something every day.

 Combine what you do and what you don't know

 It is not realistic to expect yourself to maintain your levels of motivation when every single thing that you are studying is completely new and unknown to you.
 If possible, in your study period, combine a few areas that you are familiar with together with areas that are totally unexplored territory.
 Your life experience does count - and you can draw on these experiences to complete your studies.